slyh-tsrelease/TrafficLightsEnhancement-TSPackage/README.md

 Harmony: A library for patching, replacing and decorating .NET and Mono methods during runtime

-PickledDragon and Rebecca for their insight on the inner workings of the lane system
+PickledDragon and Rebecca for their insights into the lane system's inner workings.

-primeinc for the guide

-PsykotropyK and Edou24 for the French translation

-SuperYYT for the Simplified Chinese translation

-Twotoolus-FLY-LShst and DevelopmentAnything for the Korean translation

-Mellaway and BuiIdTheBuilder for the Russian translation

-TheL0ki and Simanova86 for the German translation
+Primeinc and Windows200000 for the guide.

-macoto-hino for the Japanese translation

-djotabr for the Portuguese translation
+Additionally, gratitude is extended to the individuals listed below for their translation contributions:

+* Chinese (Simplified): SuperYYT

-angel84326 and the Taiwanese Cities: Skylines community for the Traditional Chinese translation
+* Chinese (Traditional): angel84326 and the Taiwanese Cities: Skylines community

-Jord38 for the Dutch translation
+* Dutch: Jord38 and Randy von der Weide

+* French: PsykotropyK, Edou24 and Clark

+* German: TheL0ki and Simanova86

+* Japanese: macoto-hino

+* Korean: Twotoolus-FLY-LShst and DevelopmentAnything

+* Portuguese (Brazil): djotabr and lucianoedipo

+* Russian: Mellaway and BuiIdTheBuilder

+* Spanish: Fabio Rodriguez

+Finally, heartfelt thanks to all the players who have submitted bug reports and suggestions.